 Interim: a new commander has been appointed but not yet arrived to assume command and the current or incumbent commander remains in post interim pending their arrival;

-Temporary: the commander is appointed temporarily to command in the absence of the incumbent or current commander, or awaiting the appointment of a new commander, or commanding on an interim basis pending confirmation of their own appointment.
+Temporary: the commander is appointed temporarily to command in the absence of the incumbent or current commander, awaiting the appointment of a new commander, or commanding on an interim basis pending confirmation of their own appointment.

-Union and Confederate Seniority Lists
+Reading the Union and Confederate Generals Lists

 General ACSA or PACS